THE UK MARKET IS HOLDING STEADY: WHAT THE LATEST DATA MEANS FOR BUYERS, SELLERS AND LANDLORDS

 The national average, as ever, only tells part of the story.
 Beneath it lies a patchwork of regional markets, each with its own momentum.

-These northern markets are benefitting from a combination of relative affordability and sustained local demand - a compelling proposition for buyers priced out of more expensive parts of the country.
+These northern markets are benefiting from a combination of relative affordability and sustained local demand - a compelling proposition for buyers priced out of more expensive parts of the country.

 The takeaway is clear: national trends are a starting point, not the whole picture.
 Local knowledge remains essential when assessing what your property is worth - or what you should be paying.